 - Single storey likely to be considered to be acceptable within this cluster, but two storey may be acceptable pending design.
-This is in order to reduce the visibility of the cluster from the wider landscape - Traditional finishes are most appropriate for this cluster.
+This is in order to reduce the visibility of the cluster from the wider landscape. - Traditional finishes are most appropriate for this cluster.
 However, modern finishes may be acceptable for single storey dwellings.
-A two-storey dwelling hosting modern design is not considered to be acceptable due to its potential implications on the character and setting of the cluster. - Natural screening must be incorporated to minimise visual impacts and safeguard residential amenity - Hedging and natural boundary treatment methods within the front curtilage are also recommended, although traditional stone-built walls would also be acceptable - Any proposed dwellings must be of a scale and ground-floor footprint in-keeping with that of the existing units. - Proposals must include appropriate measures to conserve, restore and enhance biodiversity, in accordance with NPF4 policy 3.
+A two-storey dwelling hosting modern design is not considered to be acceptable due to its potential implications on the character and setting of the cluster. - Natural screening must be incorporated to minimise visual impacts and safeguard residential amenity. - Hedging and natural boundary treatment methods within the front curtilage are also recommended, although traditional stone-built walls would also be acceptable. - Any proposed dwellings must be of a scale and ground-floor footprint in-keeping with that of the existing units. - The cluster is near New Cumnock Wetlands Local Nature Conservation Sites (situated to the east) (Policy NE5).
+Proposals must include appropriate measures to conserve, restore and enhance biodiversity, in accordance with NE4 and NPF4 policy 3.
 Details of these measures should be provided in support of any application.
 The site is located within the Dark Sky Park 'transition zone'.
-For any external lighting, proposals must integrate the design requirements of the Dark Sky Park Lighting Supplementary Guidance, by being 'dark sky friendly', preventing light pollution.
+For any external lighting, proposals must integrate the design requirements of the Dark Sky Park Lighting Supplementary Guidance, by being 'dark'sky friendly', preventing light pollution.
 See Appendix 2.